marcocst/DHT-Adapter/README.md

 For FLUX, --mask_dir=<path> enables mask-guided subject training.

-Acknowledgements
+### Acknowledgements

-This implementation builds on T-LoRA, Diffusers, and PEFT.
+This implementation builds on huggingface, PEFT, T-LoRA and Diffusers.
 We thank their authors and open-source communities.

-Citation
+### Citation

 Citation information will be added upon publication.